mjoras/SCONE-PROTOCL/documents/charter.md

 The mechanism must ensure the confidentiality, integrity, and authenticity of the communication.
 The mechanism must have an independent security context from the application's security context.
 The group must not define new security mechanisms for this purpose.

+The working group will consider [RFC 9419](https://www.rfc-editor.org/rfc/rfc9419.html) as a source of principles in the development of this mechanism.